Because of His working, we give Him all the glory.

 In April, 2018, our son Liam was born.
 Having a child changes things for sure, but it has already opened different doors for ministry.
 Seeing a Filipino-American baby is always a curiosity for people.
 We are excited about raising our son here as missionaries.

 God alone planned our journey out, such as it has been.
-If you had asked either of us 10 years ago, “Will you be missionaries in the Philippines?” perhaps we would have said yes, but we could have had no clue in how God would have worked.
+If you had asked either of us 10 years ago, “Will you be missionaries in the Philippines?” perhaps we would have said yes, but we would have had no idea of how God has worked.
 Again, we want to give Him the glory for all He has done, and we look forward to seeing what He will do in our future ministry here in the Philippines.